globehint/globehint.github.io/_templates/nojson-prompt-fill-guide-template.md

 - Keep the day-trip card `href` attributes as `#` unless I've told you the real day-trip guides already exist and their URLs.
 - Match the section order and heading structure exactly as given in the template.
 - Do not use em dashes, replace them with other correct alternatives.
+- Do not rewrite, rephrase, trim, or embellish any static label, heading, button text, or boilerplate copy that was not itself a bracketed placeholder - copy it exactly as given, even if it seems minor or improvable.
+Before finishing, re-check your output against the original template line by line and revert anything you changed outside of a placeholder or the GUIDE-META block.

 Destination: **[DESTINATION]**